2 Corinthians 5:17. Therefore, if anyone is in Christ, he is a new creation. The old has passed away; behold, the new has come.

 Ezekiel 11:19.
 And I will give them one heart, and a new spirit I will put within them.
 I will remove the heart of stone from their flesh and give them a heart of flesh,

-Jewish thought saw a day coming at the end of the age when God would usher in a new age.
+Jewish thought saw a day coming when God would usher in a new age.
+It was called the Day of the Lord.
 The Messiah would come.
 The dead would be raised.
 The judgment would take place.
-Only then God would re-create.
-The shocking thing about Paul’s statement in 2 Corinthians 5:17 is that he is calling us the New Creation TODAY.
+And then God would re-create everything.

 So how can Paul say that this has already happened to us?

 Because of Christ.
 When God took on flesh and became the Christ, he became the New Creation.
 He inaugurated the new age.
 He launched the Day of the Lord.
 Now, all who are in Christ are also God’s new creation.
 We have already been resurrected (spiritually).
 We have already been judged.
 We have already been made new.
 We have already been reconciled to God and the rest of creation.